ckvignesh/hashnodeBlogs/ckwbskts2003alxs16bqif3bb.md

 ## WordPress website hosting using AWS

-This document deals with three tasks — creating a WordPress Instance on AWS, A form to add photos and comments and the Security aspects of the website.
+This article deals with three tasks — creating a WordPress Instance on AWS, A form to add photos and comments and the Security aspects of the website.

-This document is divided into three parts.
+This article is divided into three parts.
 References at the end.

 1. Creation of a Wordpress Instance on AWS
 2. Adding Photos and Comments